Overview

 68° 07′ N, 13° 02′ E

-In Lofoten you have many impressive mountains and hikes to reach their peaks.
-From almost every mountain top, you get an impressive view of the islands, the fjords and the villages.
+In Lofoten, you have many impressive mountains and hikes to reach their peaks.
+From almost every mountain top, you get an impressive view of the islands, the fjords, and the villages.
 You find almost every type of hike: from short to long, from easy to more challenging.
 Every type of hiker can enjoy themselves here and experience the beauty that Lofoten has to offer.
-It was by far one of our favorite things to do on Lofoten.we did several hikes of different difficulty levels.
+It was by far one of our favorite things to do on Lofoten in summer.
+We did several hikes of different difficulty levels.
 Curious about which hikes are definitely worth it?

 4. Visit the picturesque Henningsvaer